-The consolidated financial statements comprise the financial statements of Coziron Resources Limited and its subsidiaries at 30 June each year ("the Group").
-Subsidiaries are entities over which the Group has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
-Potential voting rights that are currently exercisable or convertible are considered when assessing control.
-Consolidated financial statements include all subsidiaries from the date that control commences until the date that control ceases.
+The consolidated financial statements comprise the financial statements of Coziron Resources Limited and its subsidiaries at 30 June each year (%he Group-).
+Subsidiaries are all entities (including structured entities) over which the group has control.
+The group controls an entity when the group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the group.
+They are deconsolidated from the date that control ceases.
 The financial statements of subsidiaries are prepared for the same reporting period as the parent, using consistent accounting policies.